qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 For the german speaking audience the german FOSSGIS e.V. provides the fossgis-talk-liste mailing list.
-This mailing list is used for discussion of open source GIS in general including QGIS.
+This mailing list is used for discussion of open source GIS in general including |qg|.
 You can subscribe to the fossgis-talk-liste mailing list by visiting the following URL: https://lists.fossgis.de/mailman/listinfo/fossgis-talk-liste